JeloH/AdsWtext/README.md

 # maker
-This is a framework for Advertisement Website discovery using keywords in URL, MetaTag and blk.Finall  (for Persian websites).
+This is a C# program for Advertisement Website discovery using keywords in URL, MetaTag and blk.Finall  (for Persian websites).

 For obtain score for each webite, the program consider these attributes: